Python bindings

 This folder contains the Python bindings to Valhalla routing engine.

-On top of the (very) high-level Python bindings, we package some data-building Valhalla executables to ease the process of graph creation.
+On top of the (very) high-level Python bindings, we package some data-building Valhalla executables to ease the process of graph creation or run Valhalla as a service, see below.

 Find a more extended notebook in ./examples, e.g. how to use the actor.